-The official opening, by the Lord Mayor of Plymouth took place in April 1990, by which time a 7¼” narrow gauge 0-4-0 ‘Wren’ called ‘Hernia’ had been acquired to provide the passenger service.
-The opening day turned out fine and with a number of visitors and a busy day ensued.
-A small brick built store provided the required facilities and doubled as a clubhouse.
-Regular operation for the benefit of the public and members have occurred since then on the first and third Sundays from April until October.
+The official opening by the Lord Mayor of Plymouth, took place in April 1990.
+By this time a 7¼” narrow gauge 0-4-0 ‘Wren’ called ‘Hernia’ had been acquired to provide the passenger service.
+The sun was out for the opening day and with a good number of visitors a busy day ensued.
+A small brick built storeroom provided the required facilities and doubled as a clubhouse.
+Regular operation for the benefit of the public and members has occurred since then on the first and third Sundays from April until October.

-The site, named ‘Goodwin Park’ has now been designated as one of a group of Nature Reserves within the City and the trees planted in the early days, are growing well and have been supplemented with additional plantings.
-We have also adopted the name of ‘Bramble Valley Line’ as a result of the prolific crops that can be collected each Autumn.
+The site, named ‘Goodwin Park’ has now been designated as a Nature Reserve and the trees planted in the early days, are growing well and have been supplemented with additional plantings.
+We have also adopted the name ‘Bramble Valley Line’ as a result of the prolific crops that can be foraged each Autumn.

-After more than 20 years on the site, the surroundings have changed beyond almost all recognition as they have matured.
-We now have a larger store and a second Wren called ‘Fred’ supported by 2 battery electric locomotives for the busier running days.
+After more than 20 years the surroundings have changed beyond all recognition as they have matured.
+We now have a larger store and clubhouse space and a second Wren steam engine called ‘Fred’ supported by 2 battery electric locomotives for the busier public running days.
 The signalling system has recently been refurbished and is being extended.

 We continue to meet and operate a service for the public on the first and third Sundays from April to October.
-We also meet for the benefit of members on the second Sunday of the month.
-Every week during school term time, some of our members meet at a local secondary school to make use of the facilities and where we run an informal training scheme for beginners, both young and not so young.
+We also meet for the exclusive benefit of members on the second Sunday of the month.
+Every week during school term-time, some of our members meet at a local secondary school to make use of the facilities.
+We run an informal training scheme for beginners, both young and not so young.
 We also meet at least twice a year for other social gatherings to exchange information and ideas.

-Whilst the majority of our members have interests in railways, our interests are much wider, including; Traction Engines, Stationary Engines, Clocks, Bicycles, Internal Combustion Engines, Gardening Equipment and many more!
+Whilst the majority of our members are railway enthusiasts, our interests are much wider; Traction Engines, Stationary Engines, Clocks, Bicycles, Internal Combustion Engines, Gardening Equipment and many more!